MaxMalinowski/microcontroller/README.md

-# Microcontroller
+# Microcontroller Source Code

+This repository contains the solution for the microcontroller class.
+The source code can be found in the src directory.
-Source Code for the exercises of the Micocontroller class.
+The doc directory contains documentation / a protocoll for the class.

 The exercises are implemented step by step and build upon each other.
+The main functionality is implemented in the main.c file.
+This file also contains the declaration of global variables (e.g. for timers) and also the interrupt handlers

+This project was developed on the STM32F4 microcontroller discovery board and the Kail MDK-ARM IDE.
+If installed (windows only), just double click the .uvprojx file in the src directory to open the project.

+Because of specialized peripherals, only until exercise 2 the source code is working.
+Nevertheless, maybe the code will someone looking for inspiration :D

+The exercises solved and their functionallity follows:

+## Table of Contents

-## Ex.
+### Ex.
 1

-Create and setup a Project using the Keil IDE.
+Start: Create and setup a Project using the Keil IDE.

-## Ex.
+### Ex.
 2

-Let the green led blink with 1 Hz when the USER button is pressed.
+A green led is flashing with one Hz when the user butto is pressed.

-## Ex.
+### Ex.
 3

-Trigger the LEDs on the board.
+16 external leds can be triggered using a 16bit word.

-## Ex.
+### Ex.
 4

-Trigger the display to print out strings / letters or to clean the display.
+An external display can be used.
+Using specialized functions, the output of single letters or complet strings is possible.
+As part of a competition, the display can be cleard in 49.2 milliseconds.

-## Ex.
+### Ex.
 5

-Read the inputs of the keyboard and display them.
+From an external 4x4 keyboard matrix, the input can be read.
+Using the functions form ex.4, the keyboard status can be printed on the display.

-## Ex.
+### Ex.
 6

-Use easy Timer7 as a time basis and derive different time from that.
+Using  timer 7, we derive a 1 millisecond time basis.
+Better controll of time dependent tasks is now possible.

-## Ex.
+### Ex.
 7

-Measure an external frequency using the timer12 peripheral and two different counting methods.
+Using timer 12  an external frequency segnal is measured and displayed.

-## Ex.
+### Ex.
 8

-Communicate with an master in a LIN network and respond to certain identifiers with corresponding messages.
+The microcontroller takes the roll of a LIN slave in a LIN network.
+The periodically sends out identifier and the programm responses either with the current time, keyboard state or frequency, according to the identifier.

-## Ex.
+### Ex.
 9

-Read and convert analog values from a potentiometer into digital ones and display them.
+The analog signals from two potentiomerts are converted to digital percent values and displayed.

-## Ex.
+### Ex.
 10

-Using the converted values form the potentiometers, control the position of a throttle.
+With the percent values from ex.
+9, it ist now possible to create a pwm signal and controll the position of a throttle.